r1-202/BEEngine/README.md

-A game engine written in C++ using OpenGL.
+A game engine written in C++ using OpenGL, working on it.